ankraft/ACME-oneM2M-CSE/tests/mqttRequests/README.md

 Just run the tests on a command line:

 	$ sh <script.sh>

+or

+	$ python3 <script.py>

-Please note, that the scripts **don't** remove created resources.
+Please note, that the scripts **may not** remove created resources.
 One must restart or reset the CSE.